Full Sail Brewing Co. promotes the responsible enjoyment of its products. If you are of legal drinking age, we welcome you to visit our website.

 Throughout the company, we recycle everything we can and use recycled products whenever possible.
 We recycle cardboard, glass, plastics, metal, stretch wrap, wooden pallets, paper, water, bio-solids, spent grain and yeast, we even recycle food scraps from our restaurant to Dirt Hugger, a local composter.
 To meet bulk recycler requirements for waste materials removal, we installed a shrink wrap baler, a cardboard baler and a glass crusher.

-We’re a community of owners, and, well, it’s amazing what ownership does for the soul.
+We’re a community of people committed to brewing world-class beer sustainably.
+And, well, it’s amazing what a sense of community does for the soul.
 Our culture attracts employees who are socially and environmentally conscious.
 As much as we love our beer, we love our community, and it’s the inspiration for our sustainability efforts.
-It all goes back to that “employee-owner” thing: it’s amazing what it does for the soul.
+It all goes back to a sense of community: it’s amazing what it does for the soul.
 All of us feel like we’ve truly found our calling in life – the balance of work, life, family and friends makes life worth living.

 So we take this inspiration to our community in many different ways.
 To help our environment, we purchase 140 blocks of Blue Sky every month, which allows us to match our energy usage to new wind power resources around the region.
 In a 12-month period, this reduces carbon dioxide emissions by 168 tons, which has the environmental benefit of not driving 2,900 round trips to Portland from Hood River, or the equivalent of planting 33,000 trees.
 We also inspire others to participate in the program by displaying Blue Sky signage throughout the brewery.